manwar/perlweeklychallenge-club/challenge-171/james-smith/README.md

   my $f = compose( sub {}, compose( sub {}, compose( sub {}, sub {} ) ) );
 ```

-We can re-write `compose` to be a recursive function which composites the last two functions in the supplied list, and repeats until the list has just a single function in it.
+We can re-write `compose` to be a recursive function which composits the last two functions in the supplied list (and adds that composite to the end of the list), and repeats until the list has just a single function in it.

 This leads to our first instance of *back to front* - we are so used to always using `shift` to remove parameters within a function, we rarely use `pop`.
 But in this case `pop` is the right method: